Security, Privacy and Anonymity

 Many believe they did all of this to make life easier for you.
 Many also believe that the companies main objective was to sell the device and make money on it.
 Well that’s true in a way.
 The profit on a $1000 Smart Phone or $100 appliance is nothing compared to the profit of all the information they gather and sell about you.
 So yes, in the end it is actually about you, your family, your friends, your habits, your beliefs and any other data they can gather.
 The one thing it’s definitely not about is making a few bucks on a tangible product.

 So they catalog your decisions and thinking, follow your every move, listen to your conversations.
-Determine who and how you interact with, to make the cataloging even more complete.
+Determine who and how you interact with, to make the cataloging and branding of their herd even more complete.

 Amazingly they got people to buy their own ball and chain and strap it onto themselves willingly.
 Back in the day they had to hit you on the head and manhandle you to put the ball the chain on.
 Now, people put it on with glee.